Xilorole/raptgen/README.md

 ...
 ```

+The result contains:
-The result contains the sequence to be evaluated, the position of the motif embedding, and the embedding of the most probable sequence (`re_`).
+* The sequence is to be evaluated.
+* The position of the motif embedding.
+* The embedding of the most probable sequence (`re_`).

 ```shell
 % cat out/bo/bo_seq.csv